SWAN KEEPING TERMS

 The Power of a Swan’s Flogging Wings. . .
 HURTS ! !

-Flapping – A Stretching, Flapping Action of the Wings to work the Swans muscles and realign their Wing Feathers.
+Flapping – A Stretching, Flapping Action of the Wings to Work

 Wing-Tipping – Running and Flapping over the Surface of the Water.

-To maintain Feathers in a Healthy Condition by Cleaning,
+Preening (of Birds) – To Maintain Feathers in a Healthy Condition by Cleaning,

 Arranging and other Contact to their Feathers with their Bill.